AjayPenugonda/BioSparkED/R_Tutorial.md

     ## The following objects are masked from 'package:base':
     ##
     ##     intersect, setdiff, setequal, union

+### Loading the Dataset
+The iris dataset is included in R and can be loaded with the \texttt{data} function.
+This dataset contains measurements of iris flowers and is commonly used for demonstrating data analysis techniques.

 ``` r
 # Load in the dataset